Primes as sums of Fibonacci numbers: Different systems of numeration, and substitutions

 In analogy to the case of the Zeckendorf expansion (where the lowest digit is given by the Fibonacci word), the Tribonacci word can be recovered from the lowest two digits of the \emph{Tribonacci expansion} of an integer~\cite{Sirvent1999}, which is defined as follows.
 A positive integer can be written, in a unique way, as a sum of pairwise different \emph{Tribonacci numbers}

 where no three consecutive Tribonacci numbers are used, and summation starts with the index $3$.
 Clearly we can also define the sum-of-digits function for this numeration system and try to prove variants of our theorems. \begin{problem} Prove analoga to Theorems~\ref{Th1}--\ref{Th4} for the Tribonacci sum-of-digits function. \end{problem} Now that we can handle the Fibonacci case, we think that this particular problem is a promising, and very attractive, line of research.
-We believe that our method is applicable to this situation too; this will involve, among other things, subsets of the Rauzy fractal, which will play the role of our parallelograms.
+We believe that our method is applicable to this situation too; this will involve, among other things, certain subsets of the Rauzy fractal, which will play the role of the intervals in the (Ostrowski) one-dimensional detection.
+In analogy to the Zeckendorf case, we will have to consider three-dimensional cylinders with the Rauzy fractal as its base, in order to detect Tribonacci digits in an interval $[a,b)$.
+These cylinders will play the role of our parallelograms in the two-dimensional detection procedure.
 Clearly, one could also consider general \emph{linear recurrent numeration systems}, but things are not getting easier in this general setting.
 In any case we need suitable procedures for detecting digits in an analytical way, which would be the first step.